Menstrual Cups: Study Finds They're Safe To Use — And People Like Them

 In terms of health, the researchers found no increased health risks associated with menstrual cup use among European, North American and African women and girls.
 In four studies involving 507 women, menstrual cups did not have negative effects on the vaginal flora — the bacteria that live inside the vagina — that could lead to infections or vaginal discharge.

 Because the device has to be inserted into the vagina, there has been a long-standing concern that menstrual cups cause toxic shock syndrome (TSS).
-The researchers found that in the study sample there were only 5 reported cases of TSS, a potentially fatal condition caused by the bacteria Staphylococcus aureus.
+The researchers found that in the study sample, there were only five reported cases of TSS, a potentially fatal condition caused by the bacteria Staphylococcus aureus.
 But the researchers were not able to compare the risk of TSS from menstrual cups with the risk from other products because the overall number of menstrual cup users is not known.

-Bobel believes that the paper has groundbreaking implications for the booming number of nonprofits and organizations that are working to address menstrual health in low- and middle-income countries.
+Bobel believes that the paper has groundbreaking implications for the booming number of nonprofits and organizations working to address menstrual health in low- and middle-income countries.
 "This body of research is important because so many organizations are promoting menstrual products in schools and other settings [in the developing world] and cups have to be an option," she says.

 Advocates in the global menstrual health community have not traditionally promoted menstrual cups in low-income settings, says Mandu Reid, founder of The Cup Effect, a group that trains people how to use menstrual cups in the U.K., Kenya and Malawi.